Uber fires up its own traffic estimates to fuel demand beyond cars

 Through a program called Uber Movement, the company began sharing its traffic data with city governments early last year.
 The goal was to give urban planners the proof they need to make their streets more efficient.
 Uber has long claimed that it can help reduce traffic by getting people into shared rides and eliminating circling in search of parking.
 But a new study showed that for each mile of personal driving Uber and Lyft eliminated, they added 2.8 miles of professional driving for an 180 percent increase in total traffic.

 Uber is still learning whether users find traffic estimates helpful before it considers rolling them out permanently to everyone.
 Right now they only appear on unshared UberX, Black, XL, SUV, and Taxi routes before you hail to a small percentage of users.
-But Uber’s spokesperson verified that the company’s long-term goal is to be able to tell users that the cheapest way to get there is option X, the cheapest is option Y, and the most comfortable is option Z. Traffic estimates are key to that.
+But Uber’s spokesperson verified that the company’s long-term goal is to be able to tell users that the cheapest way to get there is option X, the quickest is option Y, and the most comfortable is option Z. Traffic estimates are key to that.
 And now that it’s had so many cars on the road for so long, it has the signals necessary to predict which streets will be smooth and which will be jammed at a given hour.

 For years, Uber called itself a logistics company, not a ride sharing company.
 Most people gave it a knowing wink.
 Every Silicon Valley company tries to trump up its importance by claiming to conquer a higher level of abstraction.
 But with advent of personal transportation modes like on-demand bikes and scooters, Uber is poised to earn the title by getting us from point A to point B however we prefer.